HRGV/phyloFlash/docs/multiple-samples.md

 ### 4.1.
 Changing output appearance

-Cosmetic changes to the output image can be made via the following options for the `phyloFlash_heatmap.R` script:
+Changes to the appearance of the output figure can be made via the following options for the `phyloFlash_heatmap.R` script:

- - Change colors: `--colors=`, options are steelblue, indianred, green, and orange.
+`-o FILENAME` or `--out=FILENAME` Choose output filename.
+Format is either PNG or PDF, specified by the output filename extensions.

+`--colors=COLORS` Change colors used for heatmap.
+Options are `steelblue`, `indianred`, `green`, and `orange`.

- - Change output image size: `-s SIZExSIZE`
+`-s HEIGHTXWIDTH` or `--out-size=HEIGHTXWIDTH` Change output image size, the default is `autoXauto`

- - Change output format: `-o FILENAME` which must end in either .png or .pdf extensions
- - Choose what components to render in rows `-r`, any combination of `tree`, `map`, `chao`, and `labels`, separated by commas
+`-r ROWS` or `--rows=ROWS` Choose what elements to draw for each row, any combination of `tree`, `map`, `chao`, and `labels`, separated by commas

- - Choose what components to render in columns `-c`, any combination of `labels`, `map`, `tree`, separated by commas
+`-c COLS` or `--cols=COLS` Choose what elemnts to draw for each column, any combination of `labels`, `map`, `tree`, separated by commas

- - Do not shorten taxa names to only the last two fields of taxonomy string; `-l`
+`-l` or `--long-taxnames` Do not shorten taxa names to only the last two fields of taxonomy string

 ### 4.2.
 Changing clustering parameters

-Clustering parameters for both libraries and taxa can be modified.
+Clustering parameters for either libraries or taxa can be modified.

- - Use absolute values instead of percentages: `-a`
+`-a` or `--absolute` Use absolute values instead of percentages

- - Adjust minimum NTU count to not be assigned to "Other": `-n`
+`-n MIN-NTU-COUNT` or `--min-ntu-count=MIN-NTU-COUNT` Change the threshold of counts per NTU to be included in the category "Other" in the heatmap.
+Default: 50

+`-m CLUSTER-SAMPLES` or `--cluster-samples=CLUSTER-SAMPLES` Change the clustering method used for samples, choose between choose between `alpha`, `ward`, `single`, `complete`, `average`, `mcquitty`, `median` or `centroid`.
+Default: `ward.D`

- - Change clustering method for samples (`-m`) or taxa (`-M`), choose between `alpha`, `ward`, `single`, `complete`, `average`, `mcquitty`, `median` or `centroid`.
+`-M CLUSTER-TAXA` or `--cluster-taxa=CLUSTER-TAXA` Change the clustering method used for taxa, choose between choose between `alpha`, `ward`, `single`, `complete`, `average`, `mcquitty`, `median` or `centroid`.
+Default: `ward.D`

- - Do not split heatmap: `--no-split`
+`--no-split` Do not split heatmap

- - Split heatmap by some other regular expression instead of "Eukaryota": `-t REGEX`
+`-t SPLIT-REGEX` or `--split-regex=SPLIT-REGEX` Split the heatmap by a regular expression applied to the taxonomy strings.
+Default: 'Eukaryota'

 ### 4.3.
 Further options and known issues

- - Get library/sample names for heatmap from filenames: `--library-name-from-file`.
+`--library-name-from-file` Get library/sample names for heatmap from filenames.
 Otherwise the script will look into the `*report.csv` files to find the corresponding library name

+`-v` or `--verbose`; `-q` or `--quiet` Change the amount of detail in status/error messages.

+`-d` or `--debug` Show debug messages - use this if there is a bug and you would like to submit an error report.
+The output will help us to diagnose the problem.

   - The clustering may fail if there is only one taxon
   - Running the comparison script will only give a first overview of your data - the output is dependent on the accuracy and consistency of the taxonomic annotation of the SILVA database.
-Publication-ready figures will require additional curation, including in most cases a custom database for the organisms being targeted.
+  - Publication-ready figures will require additional curation, including in most cases a custom database for the organisms being targeted.